 Walsall Clinical Commissioning Group (CCG) uses social media in its efforts to communicate clearly, quickly and in an engaging manner to people interested in our work.
-Our social media accounts are managed by the communications team.
+Our social media accounts are managed by the Communications and Engagement team.

 Social media content delivered by Walsall CCG includes (but is not limited to):

 Our social media posts should not be considered as the authoritative source of new policy or guidance from Walsall CCG.
 Any change in Walsall CCG’s official position on legislation, guidance, investigations and audits will be communicated through more traditional channels such as: official publications and statements on our website and media releases.

 Importantly, our decision to retweet or share posts from other social media users should not be taken as explicit endorsement of any position or argument that may vary from Walsall CCG’s official current position, nor should it be taken as an indication of a possible shift in the current official position.